The Carey Federation

 We carefully plan the curriculum to suit the learning needs of all our pupils and make them excited to learn.
 Where possible, the curriculum areas are linked to provide context to their learning and allow them to delve deeper into the topic.

-Our topic this term is ‘Taking a journey…..to polar regions, to a castle’.
-The younger children will be learning about the polar regions and penguins in the first half of the term.
-In the second half, they will be learning about castles and who lives in them.
-They will also continue to learn about different festivals, including the Chinese New Year.
+Our topic this term is ‘Going on a Journey’.
+The younger children will be learning all about themselves in the first half of the term and in the second half, they will be learning about ‘People Who Help Us”.

-In Key Stage One, we will be learning about the polar regions this half term and castles in the second half of the term.
+In Key Stage One, we will be learning about ‘The Great Fire of London’ and materials this half term and ‘Seasonal Changes’ and human and physical features of the local area life in the second half of the term.
 More details are shown below.

 In Music, each unit adapts an integrated approach where games, elements of music (pulse, rhythm, pitch etc.), singing and playing instruments are all linked.

-Madam Clark will continue to teach the children French on a Wednesday afternoon where links are made to class topics and texts as well as basic French words and phrases.
+The children will continue to learn French on a Wednesday afternoon and links will be made to class topics and texts as well as basic French words and phrases.

 In our Religion World Views, we continue to follow units within the Devon Agreed Syllabus.
-The units: ‘How do Muslims live’ and ‘Why does Easter matter to Christians?’ will be taught and explored.
-Within RSE (relationships and sex education) we will be exploring ‘keeping safe’, as well as ‘rights and respects’.
+The units: ‘Who do Christians say made the World’ and ‘Why does Christmas matter to Christians’ will be taught and explored this term.
+Within RSE (relationships and sex education) will be exploring the topics ‘Me and My Relationships’ and ‘Valuing Difference’.
+To start with we will be exploring different feelings and rules.
+We will then be learning about people who are special to us and how they make us feel.
 These topics will be taught through the Coram Life Education SCARF resources, who have a useful family page on their website if you would like to know more.

 PE is planned for a Wednesday afternoon.
 However, it is always useful if the children have their PE Kits in school for the whole week.
-On a Friday, the children will be having a session with Mrs Matthews.
-During these sessions they will be learning about Computing and Gym.
 For the second half term, the children will have WildTribe. – dates will follow in the school newsletter.
 Please can children bring in:

 -Waterproofs to go over school uniform.
 If they don’t have waterproofs, please bring in a long sleeve top and trousers (not jeans).